named-data/NFD/docs/manpages/ndn-autoconfig.rst

 3. Connect to the home NDN router according to user certificate.
     This ensures connectivity from anywhere.

+After connecting to an NDN router, two prefixes will be automatically registered:

+- /ndn
+- /localhop/nfd --- this to inform RIB manager that there is connectivity to the hub

 Stage 1: multicast discovery
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^